MilchRatchet/Luminary/LumFileDocs.md

 Set 1 to activate purkinje effect.

 `CAMERA RUSSIANR [FP32]`<br/>
 Factor used in russian roulette.
-A higher number means rays need to correspond to a smaller throughput to be removed early.
+A higher number means rays are more likely to be terminated early.

+`CAMERA FIREFLYC [INT32]`<br/>
+Set 1 to activate firefly clamping.

 ## Sky Settings